Teradata/product-help/VantageEditor/Editor.md

 Once you have data in the Result pane, use (![btn_vp_kabob.png](btn_vp_kabob.png) > _More_) to download results as either CSV or JSON.

 ##### Opened Scripts
-This area under the object browser lists the currently open (saved scripts).
+The area under the object browser lists the currently open (saved scripts).